Home » Why Do Parrots Regurgitate Their Food?

 A regurgitating parrot will:

-• Show no signs of distress since it’s a conscious action.
+• Show no signs of distress since it’s a conscious act.

-• Have full control of the action and where it regurgitates food.
+• Have control of the action and where it regurgitates food.

 • Extend and retract its neck quickly, bobbing it up and down.

-• Regurgitate undigested food that comes from the crop, not the stomach.
+• Regurgitate undigested food from the crop, not the stomach.

-Regardless of whether a parrot is vomiting or regurgitating, don’t interfere with the process.
-Stand calmly nearby and observe everything.
-That way, you can explain what you see to a vet (if required).
+Whether a parrot is vomiting or regurgitating, never interfere with the process.
+Stand nearby and observe.

-Parrots regurgitate their food to feed chicks, show love to mates, feed themselves, and feed each other.
-Vomiting means the parrot is feeling unwell or expelling a harmful substance.
+Parrots regurgitate their food to feed chicks, show love to mates, and feed themselves and each other.
+Vomiting means the parrot is unwell or expelling a harmful substance like rotten food.